calyau/maxima/crosscompile-windows/README.txt

 (The size of the installer with VTK will approximately be 50% larger than without VTK).

-One can also include ABCL - a Java based lisp compiler - with the option -DWITH_ABCL=YES
+One can also include ABCL - a Java based Lisp compiler - with the option -DWITH_ABCL=YES
-Of course you will need a java installation.
+Of course you will need a Java installation.

 If you want to change the default Lisp, which will be used, you can use the option "-DWITH_DEFAULT_LISP=sbcl" in the cmake call (otherwise